-A non-native plant sometimes referred to as “stinkweed,” pennycress takes over farm fields in the Midwest between corn and soy, among other disturbed habitats.
+A non-native plant sometimes referred to as “stinkweed,” pennycress takes over farm fields in the Midwest between rotations of corn and soy, among other disturbed habitats.
 We didn’t spy a single specimen in the Plains states as we drove east from Colorado.
 Not only is the season for pennycress’ edible greens past by October in those parts, but the dry, tan-brown plants are a distant memory too.
 Here at 10,000 feet in Colorado’s high country, however, the season for pennycress seeds is now.
 You can see dry plants lining roads and parking lots in Fairplay where I live, as well as nearby Breckenridge.

 To collect pennycress seeds for mustard, look for a good stand of dry, tan-brown, brittle plants.
 There should be no signs of herbicide spray nearby: those sad, tortured-looking, curled, dead-and-dying plants that have become such common sights these days.
 If the population is clean, strip the dry seedpods into a collecting container to end up with brown, garlicky seeds and dry chaff.
 Then give the seeds a try to see if you like them.
 They won’t taste like brown mustard because they are not.
 They are a different mustard called pennycress.
 An open mind and palate are required!